Golden Bear (ship): Second TS Golden Bear

 The ship was transferred to CMA in May 1971, for conversion to a training ship.
-She was commissioned in June 1971 as the T.S.
-Golden Bear, then sailed on 28 major ocean cruises, over 24 years.
+She was commissioned in June 1971 as the TS Golden Bear, then sailed on 28 major ocean cruises, over 24 years.
 The "Golden Bear II" was decommissioned in 1995 and placed in the reserve fleet.
 In 1999, the City of Oakland, California purchased the ship and renamed it "Artship" as part of a failed art colony project.
 She was sold for scrap in 2004, but dismantling was halted because of high PCB levels and because she was considered too historic.
 Thereafter, she was privately owned and plans were put in place to convert her into a culinary school and maritime museum.
 She had been laid up at Mare Island Naval Shipyard in Vallejo, California since 2004 pending these plans.

 On November 7, 2011, she was publicly auctioned and sold to Esco Marine, Inc. She was renamed Pacific Star and she departed Mare Island for scrapping at Brownsville, Texas on January 15, 2012.

 Third TS Golden Bear

-On July 29, 1986, the keel was laid for hull #4667, ordered under a MARAD contract for the Navy, at Bethlehem Steel in Sparrows Point, Maryland.
+On July 29, 1986, the keel was laid for hull #4667, ordered under a MARAD contract for the United States Navy, at Bethlehem Steel in Sparrows Point, Maryland.
 After launching on September 4, 1987, she was delivered to the Navy on March 31, 1989, and entered service as the USNS Maury (T-AGS-39).
-At the time, the USNS Maury was the fastest and largest oceanographic ship in the United States fleet.
+At the time, Maury was the fastest and largest oceanographic ship in the United States fleet.
 She also featured a number of advanced oceanographic tools and technologies, including a "multi-beam, wide-angle precision sonar for continuous charting of a broad strip of ocean floor under the ship's track."
 In addition, the main engines, two Enterprise R5 V-16 diesel engines, were mounted on "rafts", isolated from the hull by rubber cushions, similar in nature to the acoustic isolation aboard nuclear submarines.

-The USNS Maury was placed "out of service" in September 1994, and laid up in the Suisun Bay Reserve Fleet in California.
+The Maury was placed "out of service" in September 1994, and laid up in the Suisun Bay Reserve Fleet in California.
 On October 1, 1994, she was stricken from the Navy rolls and transferred to MARAD under agreement that she would be transferred to CMA after retrofitting.
 After conversion of the living spaces aboard, she was transferred to California Maritime Academy on May 4, 1996 and rechristened as the TS Golden Bear.
 Since that time, the ship has almost continuously undergone substantial repairs, remodeling and improvements, including periodic drydock inspections and overhauls.
 In early 2009, additional staterooms were installed, along with a supplemental MSD (Marine Sewage Device), and both the ship's gym and library were renovated.
-Current construction projects include an enclosed simulation laboratory for navigation training atop the 04 deck and refurbishment of the cadet living quarters on the 01 and 02 decks.
+Construction projects include an enclosed simulation laboratory for navigation training atop the 04 deck and refurbishment of the cadet living quarters on the 01 and 02 decks.

-Sister ship

-The sister ship of the USNS Maury, the USNS Tanner, was transferred to the Maine Maritime Academy after a similar conversion, where it is now known as the TS State of Maine.